avdpunks/avdpunks.github.io/_posts/_draft/2024-01-01-AVDxRemoteFX USB redirection.markdown

 This is especially relevant with the (latest) announce previews for [Windows 365 GPU](https://learn.microsoft.com/en-us/windows-365/enterprise/gpu-cloud-pc) powered workloads.

 >**Note:** Of course, this applies to other USB devices too.😊

+## What is RemoteFX?
+RemoteFX was invented and developed by Calista Technologies and quickly acquired by Microsoft in 2008.

+It was released in 2011 as part of Service Pack 1 (SP1) for Windows Server 2008 R2 and Windows.
+It was designed to deliver a rich user experience and graphic hardware support to Hyper-V virtual machines (VMs).
+Over the last 9+ years, RemoteFX improved the overall user experience during a remote desktop session and let users enjoy high-quality media support, audio-synchronization, graphics, and RemoteFX USB redirection.

+With new features like Adaptive Graphics, RemoteFX Multi-Touch, RemoteFX Media Redirection, and RemoteFX for WAN the RDP Protocol and experience improved massivley.

+With Windows Server 2012, and subsequent releases including RemoteFX in Windows 10, RemoteFX was designed with more default features that made it simpler and easier to use.
+What remains are the settings you can enable or disable.

 ## Device redirection overview
 AVD, Windows 365 and RDPs allow us to use specific types of devices effectively in a remote session, e.g.: